microsoft/appcenter-sdk-react-native/README.md

     MobileCenter.Initialize("{Your Android App Secret}");
     ```

-    You can also copy paste the `Start` method call from the Overview page on Mobile Center portal once your app is selected.
+    You can also copy paste the code from the Overview page on Mobile Center portal once your app is selected.
 It already includes the App Secret so that all the data collected by the SDK corresponds to your application.
 Make sure to replace {Your App Secret} text with the actual value for your application.

     The example above shows how to use the `Start()` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
 Also, the `Start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.